-The Problem: Energy Intensive and Damaging to Social and Environmental Health
+The Problem with Industrial Agriculture: Energy Intensive and Damaging to Social and Environmental Health

 The mass industrialization of the US agricultural system can be traced back to policies promoted during the Nixon administration by USDA Secretary Earl Butz, encouraging farmers to “get big or get out.”
 Support shifted from small family farms to large, highly mechanized mega farms dependent on vast monocrops and costly inputs.
 This system is proving to be unsustainable for farmers and highly damaging to the environment, polluting local ecosystems and contributing to global climate change.

 Industrialization of the US agricultural system has resulted in increased chemical use, degradation of soils, poor animal welfare, and the death of the small family farm.

 Mechanization Leads to Monocropping and an Increased Use of Chemicals

 Our current agricultural system is highly dependent on monocropping.
 This system encourages farmers to grow one crop at a time, allowing for increased mechanization and distribution of pesticides and fertilizers.
 In fact, monocropping requires increased chemical use because vast swaths of the same plant are more susceptible to pests, and a lack of crop diversity deteriorates soil health.
 The use of genetically engineered (GE) crops or GMOs in industrial agriculture further promotes this unsustainable system of monocropping and overuse of synthetic pesticides, herbicides, and fertilizers.